box/box-content-preview/src/lib/annotations/README.md

 ====================================================================
 Box Annotations allows developers to provide collaboration capabilities right from within the embedded Box preview in their application.
 Annotations fits a wide range of use cases and can be used to draw the reader's attention and/or provide feedback on specific parts of a document or images.
 To learn more about the Content Preview and for further documentation on how to use it, please go to our page on [Box Content Preview](https://developer.box.com/docs/box-content-preview).

-Content Preview supports four annotation types today - highlight comment, highlight only annotation, draw and point annotation.
-Annotations are today supported on documents and image previews only (see here for all file types and extensions supported by Box).
+Content Preview supports four annotation types today - highlight comment, highlight only, draw and point annotation.
+Annotations are today supported on documents and image previews only.
+You can find the full list of supported file types for Box Content Preview at https://community.box.com/t5/Managing-Your-Content/What-file-types-and-fonts-are-supported-by-Box-s-Content-Preview/ta-p/327#FileTypesSupported.

 Browser Support
 ---------------